duzun/hQuery.php/README.md

 hQuery.php
 ==========

-An extremely fast and efficient HTML parser that parses megabytes of HTML in a blink of an eye.
+An extremely fast and efficient web scraper that parses megabytes of HTML in a blink of an eye.

 # Features